Checking if rolling updates are possible

-This has been designed to be fully scriptable, so an update procedure can adapt to a rolling or recreate strategy depending on the configuration or version change.
-It is also GitOps friendly as it allows storing the metadata of a currently running configuration in a file.
-This file can be used in a CI/CD run with the new configuration to determine if a rolling upgrade is possible or if a recreate upgrade is needed.
+This is fully scriptable, so your update procedure can use that information to perform a rolling or recreate strategy depending on the change performed.
+It is also GitOps friendly, as it allows storing the metadata of the previous configuration in a file.
+Use this file in a CI/CD pipeline with the new configuration to determine if a rolling update is possible or if a recreate update is needed.

-In the context of this guide, a rolling upgrade is an upgrade that can be performed with zero downtime for your deployment.
-Your Keycloak nodes must be updated one by one; in other words, shut down one of your old deployment nodes and start a new deployment node.
+In this guide, a rolling update is an update that can be performed with zero downtime for your deployment, which consists of at least two nodes.
+Update your Keycloak one by one; shut down one of your old deployment nodes and start a new deployment node.
 Wait until the new node’s start-up probe returns success before proceeding to the next Keycloak node.
 See guide Enabling Keycloak Health checks for details on how to enable and use the start-up probe.

-A recreate upgrade is not compatible with zero-downtime and requires downtime to be applied.
+A recreate update is not compatible with zero-downtime and requires downtime to be applied.
 Shut down all nodes of the cluster running the old version before starting the nodes with the new version.

-This command is under development.
+This command currently offers only a limited functionality.
 At the moment, it takes into consideration only the version of Keycloak and the embedded Infinispan to determine if a rolling update is possible.
 If those are unchanged, it reports that a rolling update is possible.

 The current version does not yet verify configuration changes and assumes all configuration changes are eligible for a rolling update.
 The same applies to changes to custom extensions and themes.